 Formative assessment and feedback

 Students tackle formative problems in small group tutorials and receive verbal feedback during those sessions.
-A mid-semester test provides a contribution to the module assessment, and provides feedback before the final summative assessment.
+In semester tests provides a contribution to the module assessment, and provides feedback before the final summative assessment.

 - provide knowledge and understanding on the fundamental principles of classical physics.

 - remind students of standard SI units and the role of the vector and scalar representation of physical quantities.

 - inform students about the motion of particles and solids under different conditions as governed by Newton's Laws.

 - discuss the conservation laws on which classical physics is based.